Final Fantasy 16 Release Date: When is Final Fantasy XVI coming out?

 Final Fantasy 16's gameplay features action RPG elements, with a player's health bar and their opponents' clearly shown on the screen.
 It seems like active gameplay is going to be the way of the future for the Final Fantasy franchise.
 While that's far from what many Final Fantasy fans grew up with, we're into it as long as the elements and mechanics work well.

-A Final Fantasy game will also not be complete with the esper summons.
-The June 2022 State of Play game trailer featured a lot of them, actually, also heavily suggesting that the espers are somehow affiliated one way or another with one of the many kingdoms in the game.
-Featured summons includes Phoenix, Titan, Garuda, Ramuh, Shiva, Odin, Bahamut, and Ifrit – all iconic espers throughout Final Fantasy’s long and storied history.
+A Final Fantasy game will also not be complete without summons.
+The June 2022 State of Play game trailer featured a lot of them, actually, also heavily suggesting that the Eikons are somehow affiliated one way or another with one of the many kingdoms in the game.
+Featured Eikons includes Phoenix, Titan, Garuda, Ramuh, Shiva, Odin, Bahamut, and Ifrit – all iconic summons throughout Final Fantasy's long and storied history.
 Square Enix also posted another video on their socials featuring these espers – called Eikons in Final Fantasy 16, and the power that they hold.

 The game itself is set in a fantastical world called Valisthea, where the land is slowly dying as its crystals are fading.
 It is controlled by six factions called Grand Duchy of Rosaria, the Holy Empire of Sanbreque, the Kingdom of Waloed, the Dhalmekian Republic, the Iron Kingdom, and the Crystalline Dominion.
 All six factions are at war in an effort to “claim the fading light” of the crystals.
 In this world, Espers are called Eikons, while Summoners are called Dominants.
 The world is protected by the power of mysterious crystals called Mothercrystals.
 The player appears to be controlling a character referred to as the Child of Fate, which we don't know much about yet.
 The main cast includes Clive Rosfield, Joshua Rosfield, and Jill Warrick, scions of powerful families from Rosaria, and most of the gameplay we've seen so far featured Clive.